-- 50. (1) The President must, as soon as practicable after the commencement of this Act and whenever it becomes necessary thereafter, after consultation with the Council, appoint a Legal Services Ombud. - (2) The Ombud must be a South African citizen who is a fit and proper person to hold such office and who - - (a) is admitted as an advocate or an attorney and who has, for a cumulative period for at least ten years after have been so admitted, practised as an advocate or as an attorney; - (b) is qualified to be admitted as an advocate or as an attorney and who has, for a cumulative period of at least ten years after having so qualified, lectured in law at a university; - (c) has specialised knowledge of or experience, for a cumulative period of at least ten years, in the administration of justice, the law and the legal profession; or - (d) has acquired any combination of experience mentioned in paragraphs (a) to (c), for a cumulative period of at least ten years. - (3) The Ombud is independent and subject only to the Constitution and the law and he or she must be impartial and exercise his or her powers and perform his or her functions and duties without fear, favour or prejudice. - (4) The Council must assist and protect the Ombud to ensure his or her independence, impartiality, dignity and effectiveness. - (5) No person may interfere with the functioning of the Ombud.
+- 63. (1) The President must, as soon as practicable after the commencement of this Act and whenever it becomes necessary thereafter, upon the recommendation of the Minister, appoint an Ombud. - (2) The Ombud must be a South African citizen who is a judge of a court referred to in section 166 (a), (b) or (c) of the Constitution who has been discharged from active service in terms of the Judges' Remuneration and Conditions of Employment Act, 2001 (Act No. 47 of 2001). - (3) The Ombud is independent and subject only to the Constitution and the law and he or she must be impartial and exercise his or her powers and perform his or her functions and duties without fear, favour or prejudice. - (4) The Council must assist and protect the Ombud to ensure his or her independence, impartiality, dignity and effectiveness. - (5) No person may interfere with the functioning of the Ombud.